pantheon-systems/documentation/source/content/guides/object-cache/02-enable-object-cache.md

 1. Enable the module via `/admin/modules`, if you haven't already done so, using Terminus.

-1. Verify Redis is enabled by going to the dashboard and clicking **Connection Info**.
+1. Navigate to the dashboard and click **Connection Info** to verify that Redis is enabled.
 If you see the Redis cache connection string, Redis is enabled.

 1. Visit `/admin/config/development/performance/redis` and open **Connection Information** to verify the connection.

 <Accordion title="Database Cleanup (optional)" id="database-cleanup-d7" icon="lightbulb">

 After enabling Redis, there are cache tables in the database that are no longer being used.
 Even when the Drupal cache is cleared, these tables will not be emptied.
 For sites that were live for awhile before Redis was enabled, there could be significant amounts of data in these tables.
-Removing this data could increase the speed of cloning, exporting and backing up the database.
+Removing this data could increase the speed of cloning, exporting, and backing up the database.

 1. [Connect directly to MySQL](/guides/mariadb-mysql/mysql-access) and run the command below to view the cache: